Essay 29 – The idea of having a single career is becoming an old fashioned one

 Inflation rises the general level of prices where one unit of money effectively buys less than it did in the previous period.
 And when a currency’s buying capacity decreases due to inflation, severe economic consequences arise, including the soaring cost of goods and services contributing to a high cost of living.
 In consequence, single career professional struggles to afford basic expenses such as food, housing, and healthcare.
 To combat this, more and more people tend to have multiple jobs.
 For example, my father has taken up a part-time job recently to support his current salary despite having a good full-time job.

 Similarly, we live in an era where skill sets can become outmoded in just a few years; therefore many employees are scrambling to just hold their jobs.
 In the scenario, employees, metaphorically, are to be considered as surfers.
-They catch a good wave; the wave crests and falls, they need to look for a new one.
-That is to say, the forces of technological advancement alter how the works get done.
-Many professionals go to online sites such as Udemy, LinkedIn, Pluralsight, Skillsoft, to name but a few, to enhance their skills.
+They catch a good wave; the wave crests and falls, and they need to look for a new one.
+That is to say, the forces of technological advancement alter how the work gets done.
+Many professionals go to online sites such as Udemy, LinkedIn, Pluralsight, and Skillsoft, to name but a few, to enhance their skills.
 To justify the same, there is an epitome of my case.
 I regularly surf Pluralsight so as to equip myself with the technical and technological skills I need to keep pace in the industry.

 Leave a Reply